The Bodysnatchers

 Between 2010 and 2018, the mother and daughter team sold remains and body parts from their Sunset Mesa Funeral Home, to sell on the Black Market for money.
 Because of the income from their side business, they were able to keep their prices low, so they won most business in the area.
 According to Reuters, fees for ‘fresh’ bodies can range from $300 to $1,430 per body.

 Instead of loved one’s ashes, mourners were given an urn full of cement, that wasn’t even filtered.
-According to Nastassja Olson, whose mother was cremated at Sunset Mesa, she discovered a concoction of strange objects in her mother’s urn, “I found a bunch of stuff in the ashes that just seemed like it shouldn’t really be there.
-A bunch of weird metal pieces — almost looked like metal tacks and screws.”
+According to Nastassja Olson, whose mother was cremated at Sunset Mesa, she discovered a concoction of strange objects in her mother’s urn, “I found a bunch of stuff

 --